mosmn/Rock-Paper-Scissors/README.md

 ## Challenges

 The biggest challenge i faced was the logic for the game.
 I had to think about the different scenarios that could occur and how to handle them.
 I also had to think about how to make the game playable in the browser.
 I had to think about how to make the game reset after 5 rounds and how to display the winner and the approach i took made this harder than it should have been, if i had created a separate function for the player selection it would have been easier to implement.
 I also had to think about how to make the game responsive and how to make it look good on different screen sizes.

+## Future features

+- Add a light/dark mode toggle
+- Add a timer
+- Add a visual/sound effect when the game is won or lost
+- Add a score counter
+- Add a reset button
+- Add a play again button
+- Add a 3 round game mode
+- Add a 10 round game mode